coderedcorp/coderedcms/docs/getting_started/tutorial02.rst

 -----------------------------------

 In the admin dashboard, select **Pages >**.
 This will open a tree-style view of all the pages on our site.
 For now, the only page is Home Page.
-Click end pencil icon to edit the page, or click "Home Page" and then the "Edit" button.
+Click the pencil icon to edit the page, or click "Home Page" and then the "Edit" button.

 Here in the body section is where we can add our content.
 Each component in this section is called